joshburnsxyz/joshburnsxyz/README.md

 ### Hi there 👋

 I'm Josh, an avid technology researcher from Melbourne, Australia.
 My area's of focus are things like data management and systems configuration.
-I have a blog I try to maintain at [joshburns.xyz](https://joshburns.xyz).

 #### 💼 Noteable Projects
 - [Puck](https://github.com/joshburnsxyz/puck): Wrapper for `notify-send` to send notifications when commands are run.